Vestigialmars5/TMS-Project/PROCESS_DOCUMENTATION.md

 I think what comes next is being able to get the closest edge and coordinate to the destination so it doesnt stop drawing at the edge, then comes making the moving icon.

 The map has been going well, I finally finished pre origin logic.
-Next thing to do is
+Next thing to do is do the same with the destination.